balancer/code-review/rate-providers/sDOLARateProvider.md

     - [sDOLA audit](https://www.inverse.finance/audits/sDOLA-yAudit.pdf)

 ## Context
 sDOLA is a yield-bearing stablecoin structured as an ERC-4626 wrapper around a DOLA Savings Account (DSA) contract that continuously streams DOLA Borrowing Rights rewards to staked DOLA and auto-compounds them.
-The Rate provider exposes the `convertToAssets` of sDOLA and makes the rate consumable by Balancer pools.
+The Rate provider exposes the `convertToAssets` of sDOLA via a `getRate()` function and makes the rate consumable by Balancer pools.

 ## Review Checklist: Bare Minimum Compatibility
 Each of the items below represents an absolute requirement for the Rate Provider.
 If any of these is unchecked, the Rate Provider is unfit to use.